 The past year has been full of events and had been active in terms of growth and development for the IT industry in Ukraine and around the world.
-Along with the overall growth of the market, it is increasing the share of IT outsourcing (software development services, creation of infrastructure solutions for customers, etc.).
+Along with the overall growth of the market, it is increasing the share of IT outsourcing (software development services, outsourced software projects, creation of infrastructure solutions for customers, etc.).
 Further development of the segment is stimulated by consistently high demand, which will continue to grow due to the ubiquitous “digital transformation”, which is increasingly penetrating both the private and public sectors.
 Meanwhile, the development of the IT industry in Ukraine, which is mostly represented by service (outsourced) IT companies, is significantly ahead of the average pace of development of the segment in the world.
 The whole world has undergone significant changes, the digital field has increased drastically, many companies lack professionals, some markets are unexpectedly increased at times, and all this in one year.
 It’s always interesting to look back and see how everything has changed.
 So let’s take a look at the highlights of last year.

 The impressive demand for IT services

 We can surely admit that 2021 was the year of conscious digitalization.
 Such fast swift of all processes from on-site to online created a big gap in the IT sector.
 The companies felt a lack of tech professionals and the job market was flooded with IT vacancies.
 The shortage of IT engineers and other professionals is also a great barrier to cultivating new technologies.
 Also, most IT entrepreneurs have stated that they keep having open positions.
 The companies face an extreme talent shortage, that has grown to 76% and it’s a whopping 145% increase since 2016.